-This Official Statement is not to be construed as a contract or agreement between the City and the purchasers or holders of any of the Bonds.
+This Official Statement is not to be construed as a contract or agreement among the City, the Underwriter and the holders of the Note.
 Any statements made in this Official Statement involving matters of opinion, whether or not expressly so stated, are intended merely as opinions and not as representations of fact.
-The information and expressions of opinion contained herein are subject to change without notice and neither the delivery of this Official Statement nor any sale of the Bonds made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs (financial or otherwise) of the City since the date hereof.
-The information contained in this Official Statement is not guaranteed as to accuracy or completeness.
+The information and expressions of opinion contained herein are subject to change without notice and neither the delivery of this Official Statement nor any sale of the Note made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs (financial or otherwise) of the City since the date hereof.
+The information contained in the Official Statement is not guaranteed as to accuracy or completeness.